vercel/modelfusion/docs/concept/index.md

 ## Example recipes, prompts, and demo apps

-Having this amount of control means that more work is required to get an initial prototype of your app up and running.
-To help you with this, we provide example [prompts](https://ai-utils.dev/prompt/), [recipes](https://ai-utils.dev/recipe/), and [demo apps](https://github.com/lgrammel/ai-utils.js/tree/main/examples).
+Having a large amount of control means that more work is required to get an initial prototype of your app up and running.
+We provide example [recipes & prompts](https://ai-utils.dev/recipe/) as well as [demo apps](https://github.com/lgrammel/ai-utils.js/tree/main/examples) to help you get started.

 ## Taking care of the details